 Publication of DSA-QAG Information

-Information that is already in the public domain is exempt from the 1998 Act.
+Information that is already in the public domain is exempt from GDPR.
 This would include, for example, information on individuals acting as point of contact contained in the databases published on the DSA-QAG website.

 When we collect any personal data from you, we will inform you why we are collecting your data and what we intend to use it for.